Performance event

-LAAF Work in Progress is an event centered around performance activities, combining choreography, workshops and site-specific activities.
-It will be accompanied by exhibitions, and the event's atmosphere will foster casual, informal conversations with artists.
+LAAF Work in Progress is an event centered around performance art, bringing together choreographies, workshops, and site-specific installations.
+It will also feature exhibitions, and the event's atmosphere will encourage relaxed, informal conversations with the artists.

-We meet on Saturday, November 15, 2025 at 4:00 pm at 147 Piotrkowska Street in Lodz, as part of the Contemporary Art Festival: Pulsing the Everyday.
-The event is part of the Month of Art in Lodz - Lodz Art Now.
+Join us on Saturday, November 15, 2025, at 4:00 PM at Piotrkowska 147 in Łódź.
+This event is part of the Contemporary Art Festival: Pulsating Everyday Life, and is also included in Łódź Art Now – the Month of Art in Łódź.

-As part of the event, we will be able to view the works of artistic people from various art disciplines.
+As part of the event, we will be able to see works by artists from various art disciplines.

 | Painting and performance